-10.5.2 Adaptive reuse
+6.3.2 Adaptive reuse

-- a) The adaptive reuse of a heritage item or a change of use is to demonstrate that: - The new use requires minimal alterations to significant fabric and building elements, and that any changes to these are reversible or have minimal impact on the heritage significance of the item. - Any internal changes do not affect original materials or do not result in loss of original features that contribute to the heritage significance of the external appearance of the item. - Alterations and/or additions required to support the new use do not obscure the understanding of the item's significant use. - The introduction of new services will not have a detrimental impact on significant fabric, or spaces or archaeological deposits. - The new use is consistent with the agreed conservation policy identified in the conservation management plan.
+- a) The adaptive reuse of a heritage item or a change of use is to demonstrate that: - The new use requires minimal alterations to significant fabric and building elements, and that any changes to these are reversible or have minimal impact on the heritage significance of the item. - Any internal changes do not compromise the heritage significance of the external appearance of the item. - Alterations and/or additions required to support the new use do not obscure the understanding of the item's significant use. - The introduction of new services will not have a detrimental impact on significant fabric or spaces. - The new use is consistent with the agreed conservation policy identified in the conservation management plan.

-10.5.3 Alterations and Additions
+6.3.3 Alterations and Additions

-- a) In order to ensure that the scale and form of the proposed development will not dominate the heritage item, especially when viewed from a public road or place, additions and alterations should: - (i) Be located along the least significant elevation or in the least significant part of the setting. - (ii) Not obscure or detract from the street elevation of the heritage item. - (iii) Be setback further from the street elevation of the heritage item (see Figure 9). - (iv) Where possible extensions should be freestanding in rear yard with a glazed breezeway connecting new and old sections. - b) In siting alterations and additions, site features that are considered significant should be retained including the important views/vistas, gardens, fences, outbuildings, mature vegetation or archaeological sites.
+- a) In order to ensure that the scale and form of the proposed development will not dominate the heritage item, especially when viewed from a public road or place, additions and alterations should: - (i) Be located along the least significant elevation or in the least significant part of the setting. - (ii) Not obscure the street elevation of the heritage item. - (iii) Be setback further from the street elevation of the heritage item (see Figure 9). - b) In siting alterations and additions, site features that are considered significant should be retained including the important views/vistas, gardens, fences, outbuildings, mature vegetation or archaeological sites.